darktable-org/dtdocs/content/preferences-settings/config-directory.md

 ## Notable files/folders:

 * `lua` (folder): Lua scripts.
 Note: from 5.6 onwards Lua scripts are also bundled and this folder is not required.
 But it will be respected if present.
 Custom scripts can be added into a subfolder.
-See [Lu: basic principles](../lua/basic-principles.md).
+See [Lua: basic principles](../lua/basic-principles.md).
 * `styles` (folder): User created styles
 * `darktablerc`: Main configuration file
 * `data.db` and `library.db`: Central libraries: Image File Locations, metadata, edits etc.